Disability Discrimination Attorneys in San Bernardino

 As ADA Lawyers, We Remain Current On Rules and Cases To Better Serve Our Clients

-Ever since the ADA was passed in 1990, we’ve been on the forefront of its related litigation.
+Ever since the ADA was passed in 1990, we’ve been at the forefront of its related litigation.
 Since its inception, we’ve witnessed its growth into more workplaces, buildings, facilities, and transportation.
-It covers employers that have 15 or more employees and requires them to provide equal opportunities to be hired and work, receive training, fair salaries, and benefits without discrimination.
-Even during the interview process, we’ve heard employers breaking the law by asking about the disability or afterwards not providing the employee with reasonable accommodation.
+It covers employers that have 15 or more employees and requires them to provide equal opportunities to be hired and work, receive training, fair salaries and benefits without discrimination.
+Even during the interview process, we’ve heard employers breaking the law by asking about the disability or afterward not providing the employee with reasonable accommodation.

 Under the ADA, “Disability” is defined as a physical or mental impairment that substantially limits major life activities.
 Performing physical tasks, seeing, hearing, standing, speaking, thinking and communicating are some examples of major life activities.
 Also, deafness, blindness, mobility impairments, autism, select diseases such as cancer and HIV, and depression are other examples of what may be considered a disability.
 When applying for a position, an applicant must nevertheless be qualified for the position and must be able to perform the tasks with reasonable accommodation.

 Employers may not:

 (1) ask applicants to take a medical exam before making them a job offer;